wlonk/arcadia/arcadia.md

 ### Relationships

-Every relationship a character has is rated from one to four:
+Every relationship a character has is rated from zero to three:

-  1. A near-stranger; someone to whom you've just been introduced.
+  1. Zero: A near-stranger; someone to whom you've just been introduced.
-  2. A casual acquaintance; someone you know around town.
+  2. One: A casual acquaintance; someone you know around town.
-  3. A good friend; someone whose company you seek.
+  3. Two: A good friend; someone whose company you seek.
-  4. A boon companion or lover; someone whose absence you could not tolerate.
+  4. Three: A boon companion or lover; someone whose absence you could not tolerate.

 At the start of the game, your relationships will be specified by your choices during character creation.